 Brining is the first step of the curing process.
 Green olives are cured with salt water and spices.
 First producers remove the bitterness from the fruit, which must be washed away.

-The olives are rinsed and then left in fresh water for several days.
+The fruit is then rinsed and left in fresh water for several days.
 The water is changed several times a day.
 Then the fruit is left in a brine made of salt water and spices for several weeks to months depending on the personal taste and preference.

-When the fruit is removed from the brine it can be rinsed and eaten immediately, used for cooking, stuffed, or stored under oil.
+When they're removed from the brine they can be rinsed and eaten immediately, used for cooking, stuffed, or stored in jars under oil.

 Stuffed

 You've probably seen stuffed green olives at your local grocery store or farmer's market.
-They are often stuffed with blue cheese or anchovies!
-You can also find them in most bars as a cocktail topper.
+They're often stuffed with blue cheese or anchovies!
+You can also find them in most bars as a cocktail topper, especially with martinis.

 Green olives are a staple in Mediterranean cuisine.
-They are often included in the appetizer, first course, second course, or sides.
+They're often included in the appetizer, first course, second course, or sides.

-In Italian cuisine they're a must have for a proper aperitivo, happy hour.
-A cocktail or glass of wine is served with an assortment of nuts, cheeses, cured meats, and greens olives under oil.
+In Italian cuisine in particular they're a must have for a proper aperitivo, AKA happy hour.
+A cocktail or glass of wine is usually served with an assortment of nuts, cheeses, cured meats, and a mix of purple and green olives.

-There are dozens of pasta sauces that call for green olives, one of the most famous being pasta alla puttanesca.
-They help to create a perfect sauce.
+In addition, there are dozens of pasta sauces that call for green olives, one of the most famous being pasta alla puttanesca.
+They help to create depth and build the perfect sauce.

-Focaccia with green olives is also an extremely common street food in Italy.
-But you can find them in regular loaves of bread as well.
+You can also find them on foods like focaccia, an extremely common street food in Italy, as well as in small loaves of bread.
 And while we're on the topic of bread we can't forget about delicious tapenade!

 How to Shop and Use Green Olives